sam-randall/portfolio/README.md

 1. I also have worked for Athena Security as an iOS Engineer.
 There, I developed an iPad app that paired with a thermal camera over local WiFi and used facial recognition & tracking to detect peoples' temperatures, and report them to various backend integrations.
 As part of this, I worked closely with the backend engineer to submit data in appropriate format.

 2. I also founded Cocoa (in stealth).
 Cocoa is a multi-modal communication platform.
 Cocoa provides an advanced visualization UI while people are having conversations and involves integration with combinations of video, audio, images and text.
-Uploading and downloading data of all type to a central server to allow users to communicate with one another is what powers this so I work closely with my cofounder and backend engineer to integrate with its endpoints  and help design its setup.
+Cocoa uploads and downloads data to a central server to allow users to communicate with one another so I work closely with my cofounder and backend engineer to integrate with its endpoints and help design its setup.